Aleksandr175/warships/docs/ExpeditionProcess.md

 We don't need to select coordinates
 Fleet goes to unknown islands.

 After fleet arrives to unknown place and fleet should wait for 10 minutes.
 After that fleet gets 1 of 4 options and returns back to the original city.

 Fleet with that task can repeat its task if we set so while sending that fleet.

 ### Expedition Result

 #### Getting gold 75% chance

 Fleet gets gold by formula:

-$gold = random_int(1, $availableCapacity);
+$availableCapacity - 25% of available capacity of whole fleet (percent can be different - in the future)

+$totalValue - total value of all resource in dictionary

+$qtyOfResources - number of resources in dictionary

+$capacityForEachResource = $totalValue / $qtyOfResources;

+$distributedQty = ($capacityForEachResource / $resource['value']);

+If we have move space after distributing we can fill whole capacity by multiplying qty by coefficient

+$coefficient = $availableCapacity / $totalQty;

+We should multiply Qty of each resources by this coefficient.

 We can't get more than we can carry.